 In 2021, I pray that we will pursue that light together as one body.
 That we will, like a moth, be drawn to the light.
 That we would pursue that light with complete determination and focus.
 Fixated on Jesus, and on him alone.

 And it must start by us filling our eyes with the light of Jesus in his word.
 This is the light Jesus has given us.
 You must be reading God’s word daily; we do not live by bread alone.

-Even if you cannot read, there are so many platforms, groups, and other ways to do this.
+Even if you cannot read, there are so many platforms, and ways to do this and groups.
 I exhort you to find someone today and commit to some sort of daily reading challenge with them.
 Make no excuse for the flesh.
 Do it today.
 Find someone today here at church.

 As I said last year, I will pursue you on this and I pray your elders will encourage you to this end as well.

-If you have not joined in, or you need something less intense than three chapters a day, we have several options.
-Men and women, youth and children.
+If you have not joined in, or you need something less intense than 3 chapters a day, we have several options.
+Men, and Women, youth and children.
 Every day, we must fill our eyes with the light of the Scriptures that we might overcome the darkness with the light of Jesus.
 And even “a little bit” of his powerful light will transform us!

 This is the Heavenly Outlook we need – in order to have hearts that long for heaven, our minds and hearts must be filled with the light of Jesus daily.
 In this way, our hearts will pursue those things that are good and right and reject the evil that we face each day.

 It is not unlike someone who says, “I can quit anytime.”
-Most of us know that this is an expression often given by someone who is trying to convince others (and themselves) that their addiction is under control, someone who is probably living in denial of their problem.
+Most of us know that this is an expression often given by someone who is trying to convince others (and themselves) that their addiction is under control and are probably living in denial of their problem.